jetbrains-academy/refactoring-course/RefactoringAndItsPurpose/GettingFamiliarWithIDERefactoringFeatures/task.md

 and press **&shortcut:Refactorings.QuickListPopupAction;** (macOS) or **Shift+Ctrl+Alt+T** (Windows/Linux) to open a list of refactorings that can be applied.
-You can also use a hotkey to invoke specific refactoring.
+You can also use a shortcut to invoke specific refactoring.

 It is possible to undo any refactoring by pressing **&shortcut:$Undo;** (macOS) or **Ctrl + Z** (Windows/Linux).